Mouly22/Computer_Graphics/Magic_Balls.md

-Design a box with the following functionalities and ensure they all work independently and in any combination.
-Check out the gifs along with instructions for better understanding.
+<h2>Design a box with the following functionalities and ensure they all work independently and in any combination.
+Check out the gifs along with instructions for better understanding.</h2>

 i.
 The right button click on a mouse will generate random movable points with different  colours  going  in   any   random   direction   diagonally.
    For instance, if a point is generated at (0,0), it can go to (-1, 1), (-1, -1), (1,1), or (1, -1), and so on.